willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e3-e5-overview.md

   - ✅ Microsoft 365 Copilot
 ---

-# Microsoft 365 E3 and E5 feature comparison list for Microsoft 365 Copilot
+# Microsoft 365 license feature comparison list for Microsoft 365 Copilot

 > [!WARNING]
 > This article is a work in progress for Ignite.
 Do not publish.